v-gajjar/Minesweeper/README.md

    ```
 # Gameplay

 - By default, all tiles are closed.
-A number of mines will be randomly distributed across the tiles.
+A number of mines will be randomly distributed across the cells.

-- The objective of the game is to open all tiles that don't contain a mine.
+- The objective of the game is to open all cells that don't contain a mine.

-- If you suspect a tile has a mine, you can "flag" the tile using right click.
-This will display a flag on the tile.
+- If you suspect a cell has a mine, you can "flag" the cell using right click.
+This will display a flag on the cell.

-- You can flag as many tiles as you want.
+- You can flag as many cells as you want.

-- You can open a tile using left click, however if you open a mine, the game is over.
+- You can open a cell using left click, however if you open a mine, the game is over.

-- If you lose the game, incorrectly placed flags will be replaced with a cross, correctly placed flags will remain, and mines hidden in any other tiles will be revealed.
+- If you lose the game, incorrectly placed flags will be replaced with a cross, correctly placed flags will remain, and mines hidden in any other cells will be revealed.

-- The number on a tile is the number of mines hidden within the 8 tiles that surround it.
+- The number on a cell is the number of mines hidden within the 8 cells that surround it.

-- To make the game fairer, mines will not be distrubuted until the first left-click and won't be placed on the first tile that you open.
+- To make the game fairer, mines will not be distrubuted until the first left-click and won't be placed on the first cell that you open.

 ## Game Difficulty Settings